jramke/fluid-ui/packages/docs/Resources/Private/Content/docs/core-concepts/hydration.md

 # Hydration

 All props of each component that is needed for hydrating them the client side is stored in a `HydrationRegistry` class that renders a script tag in the document head via the core's [AssetCollector](https://api.typo3.org/13.4/classes/TYPO3-CMS-Core-Page-AssetCollector.html).
-This creates a global `FluidUI` window variable that can be used to initialize components on the client side.
+This creates a global `FluidPrimitives` window variable that can be used to initialize components on the client side.

 Each component that uses the [ui:ref](/docs/viewhelpers/ref) ViewHelper automatically gets registered for hydration.